blueglyph/trait_gen/README.md

 Using this format issues 'deprecated' warnings that you can turn off by adding the `#![allow(deprecated)]` directive at the top of the file or by adding `#[allow(deprecated)]` where the generated code is used.

+The square brackets are optional since version 1.1: `#[trait_gen(T in u8, u16)]` is valid.

 ## IDE Code Awareness

 _rust-analyzer_ supports procedural macros for code awareness, so everything should be fine for editors based on this Language Server Protocol implementation.
-The nightly version of rustc may be needed, but not as default.

-For the _IntelliJ_ plugin, this is an ongoing work that can be tracked with [this issue](https://github.com/intellij-rust/intellij-rust/issues/6908).
-At the moment, with plugin version 0.4.190.5263-223, the IDE is behaving correctly by taking the substitutions into account, and the user can examine the expanded code in a popup.
-But it is still experimental and the feature [must be activated manually](https://intellij-rust.github.io/2023/03/13/changelog-190.html):

-> Note that attribute procedural macro expansion is disabled by default.
-If you want to try out, enable `org.rust.macros.proc.attr` experimental feature.
->
-> Call Help | Find Action (or press Ctrl+Shift+A) and search for Experimental features.
-In the Experimental Features dialog, start typing the feature's name or look for it in the list, then select or clear the checkbox.

-As a workaround, if you don't want to activate the feature, you can define an alias.
-For example, `type T = Type1;`, and write the implementation code for `T`.
-The IDE will provide the expected help for `Type1`, but not for the other argument types.
-Or you can use the legacy format.
+IDEs like RustRover and IntelliJ/CLion with the Rust plugin all expand procedural macros.
+The expansion is shown with "Show macro recursive expansion", among other actions, errors are correctly shown, all the code-awareness features work as expected, and the code disabled by the conditional attribute appears in grey.

 ## Limitations